kereis/traefik-certs-dumper/README.md

 |----------------------|--------------------------|
 | **Docker (default)** | `latest`, `x.x.x`, `x.x`, `x` |
 | **Alpine**           | `alpine`, `x.x.x-alpine`, `x.x-alpine`, `x-alpine` |

+Additionally, we run scheduled workflows that auto-release a new version if there are any dependency updates.

+- Dependabot PRs are auto-merged for each incoming Dependabot merge request
+- On each Sunday around 4:00 a.m.
+UTC, an auto-release workflow is triggered, which automatically creates a new release
+- Auto-released versions contain `(auto-release)` in the release's title

 #### Edge builds